gurpreet-fe/logicnama-ui/src/content/fallacies/composition-division.md

 ---
 title: 'Composition/Divison'
-description: 'You assumed that one part of something has to be applied to all, or other, parts of it; or that the whole must apply to its parts.'
+description: 'You assumed that one part of something has to be applied to all, or other, parts of it; or that the whole must apply to its parts'
 ---

 ## Example